 - If eligible, Administrative Sealing Hearings are set at the time of disposition and do not require offender presence at the hearing.
 At this hearing the Judge reviews whether a case is eligible for sealing.
 If it is eligible, the court seals the juvenile record.
 If NOT eligible, then a Contested Administrative Sealing Hearing is set and the offenders presence will be required.

 - Motion to Seal: Come to the Cowlitz County Juvenile Department and request the Juvenile Request Form from the Receptionist.
 You will need photo identification to start this process.
-Once you complete the Request Form, you will be given instructions and a sealing packet to complete within two weeks.
+Once you complete the Request Form, you will be given instructions and a sealing packet to complete.
 Once the sealing packet is returned to the juvenile department, the Receptionist will assist you in making an appointment with an Admin.
 At the appointment, the Admin will assist with setting a court date and time for a hearing and provide further instruction.

 If you have questions about the criteria for record sealing review the Guide to Sealing and Destroying Juvenile Record, or look up RCW 13.50.260, or consult with an attorney.